tianrui-qi/tianrui-qi/README.md

 ### Hi there 👋

+Hi, this is Tianrui (Eric) Qi, a junior undergraduate at Georgia Tech (GT) majoring in Computer Science (CS).
+Before joining GT, I studied CS and Mathematics at Rensselaer Polytechnic Institute (RPI).
+My primary interest lies at the crossroads of machine learning (ML) and optics imaging.
+During my time at RPI, I built a strong foundation in statistics and ML under the guidance of Dr. Wang.
+Now, in Dr. Jia’s lab at GT, I’m broadening my expertise in imaging technology, such as single-molecule and super-resolution microscopy.
+With a solid base in both the theoretical and practical aspects of my domain, I continue to expand my knowledge tree to Physics right now as my second major at GT.
+I want to pursue a Biomedical Engineering (BME) Ph.D. after my undergraduate studies.
 <!--
 **tianrui-qi/tianrui-qi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.